Pondering the Wafting of the Fumes

 …the other reasons [apart from addiction] people smoke – to ponder the wafting of the fumes, for example, or to obtain some form of oral gratification.
 Or to emulate [the actor] Johnny Depp or [the actress] Keira Knightley.
 (Tobacco Control, September 2017)

-Do smokers say, as reasons for smoking, that they love to ponder the wafting of the fumes, they obtain oral gratification and they can imagine they are like their favourite film stars, as being so important they would risk disease and death rather than give these up?
+Do smokers say, as reasons for smoking, that they love to ponder the wafting of the fumes, they obtain oral gratification and they can identify with their favourite film stars, as being so important they would risk disease and death rather than give these up?

 Then we have two medical academics, Lynne Dawkins and Hayden McRobbie, who say in a report for The British Psychological Society (August 2017) that